Early review of a substantive order

 When we schedule early reviewsBack to top

 In general, when we receive requests for an early review from a nurse or midwife we will arrange a review hearing,2 except in the following circumstances:

 - The nurse, midwife or nursing associate has requested a review because they are generally dissatisfied with the outcome of a previous hearing.
 Where this is the case, the nurse or midwife can appeal to the High Court (in England and Wales), the Court of Session in Scotland, or the High Court of Justice in Northern Ireland.3

 - There does not appear to be any relevant new information for the panel to consider.

-If we receive information that implies that the original order is not appropriate then we will schedule a review.
+If we receive information that seems to show that the original order is not appropriate then we will schedule a review.
 This might be the case if we receive information that shows a less serious, or a more serious order is needed to manage any risk to patients or public confidence in the professions, or to promote and maintain proper professional standards.

 Examples of cases where we are likely to schedule such a review include:

 - We receive information which suggests that the nurse, midwife or nursing associate is acting in breach of the order.

 - Problems in the nurse or midwife’s practice which led to the order being imposed have recurred, worsened, or the nurse or midwife’s fitness to practise appears to have got worse

 - Conditions of practice have become unworkable and a review is required to allow the nurse, midwife or nursing associste to continue to practice while ensuring ongoing public protection.